LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

   categories of qualities like Self-Control, Productivity, Wisdom, Perception, and Influence.

+- [Never, Ever Compromise: Hiring For Culture Fit](http://blog.eladgil.com/2012/04/never-ever-compromise-hiring-for.html): by Elad Gil.
+Takeaway: "Your company culture is the foundation on which everything you do rests.
+Your culture acts as an unwritten set of rules that drives behavior and cohesion across the company.
+Cohesive, insular cultures are more resilient and can withstand shocks to it..."

 - [Recruiting Diverse Engineering Candidates: What Tech Companies Still Get Wrong](https://techbeacon.com/recruiting-diverse-engineering-candidates-what-tech-companies-still-get-wrong): by Angie Jones.
 Takeaway: The author describes her experiences interviewing with heavyweight tech companies like Amazon, Google, and Twitter, and reveals some of the disconcerting behaviors she witnessed during the process while praising the good.
 "All tech companies need to revisit their interviewing practices.
 Diversify the panel of people who will decide the candidate’s fate with the company; acknowledge that diverse candidates may be concerned with more than just the specifics of the job itself; and ensure that you allocate time for them to have their questions and concerns addressed.
 Finally, tailor the interview questions to the job for which the candidate is being considered, and steer clear of unjustified coding challenges that only serve to intimidate and stress candidates."

 - [What Managers Are Getting Wrong About the World’s Greatest Job